-6 Ways Farmers Can Prepare for Planting Season This Winter
+6 Ways Farmers Can Prepare For Planting Season During the Winter

 January 16, 2018

 It may not be time to hit the fields just yet, but there’s plenty to do before that time comes.
 Whether it’s evaluating the right seed for each field or doing tractor maintenance, winter is the perfect time to prepare for the growing season.
 The tips below will help you hit the ground running and optimize your yields.

 Sometimes even a small addition to your equipment can make a big difference, and now is the time to investigate new products.
 Whether it’s for cultivating, planting or spraying, taking note of new technology and researching how to apply it to your fields can pay off down the road.

 Precision agricultural equipment like the ProTrakker Guidance System can give you more control of your planting accuracy, and start your season on the right note with the most optimal growing conditions.
 Perfect placement of nutrients and seed is the advanced guidance that ProTrakker can provide.

 If it’s been a while since you got up close and personal with your planting and fertilizer equipment, you’re not alone.
 However, taking the time for a thorough inspection can save you from problems in the spring.
 Ensure that all parts are performing well, clean and free of clogs to prevent uneven distribution.

 Winter can be harsh on machinery, so make sure your electronics, technology and safety systems are all working before you head out to the field.
 On ProTrakker systems, inspect the hydraulic lines for wear and cracks, and replace damaged or worn components as necessary.
 The earlier you do an equipment inspection, the more time you’ll have to make repairs, order replacements, or just feel confident heading into planting season.